 A music therapy intern should expect to receive hands-on experience with supervision from a supervising board-certified music therapist to foster their skills in music therapy.
-This includes improving proficiency in various instruments, putting theories of music therapy to use with patients and demonstrating these skills in the pediatric hospital setting.
+This includes improving proficiency in various instruments, putting music therapy theories to use with patients and demonstrating these skills in the pediatric hospital setting.

 The intern will take on a full-time schedule working Monday through Friday from 8:30 a.m. to 5:00 p.m. for the duration of the internship period.
 This intensive schedule allows for the most immersive experience.
 The intern can expect to work with various patients spanning ages from infancy through adolescence.
 The intern will have the opportunity to work with patients of different diagnoses throughout the internship experience.